 Coordinates: 48.602436, -113.383666

-Glacier National Park traces its geologic history back to over 1.6 billion years ago when the Belt Sea still covered the park, as well as the American Northwest.
-Sediments from higher elevations would float to the sea bottom, accumulate, and condense forming rock layers.
-Traces of the sea can still be seen in the form of rock layers and ripple marks.
+Glacier National Park traces its geologic history back to over 1.6 billion years ago when the Belt Sea still covered the park, as well as the entirety of the American Northwest.
+Sediments from higher elevations would float to the sea bottom, accumulate, and condense to form rock layers.
+Traces of the sea can still be seen in the rock layers and ripple marks throughout the park.
 Sedimentary and metasedimentary rocks dominate the park, and the sedimentary rocks are considered to be among the oldest in North America.
 What is more surprising is their good condition, as it’s uncommon for sedimentary rocks to be well preserved.

 Later, over 750 million years ago, igneous rock flowed into the Belt Sea after disturbances in the earth’s crust.
 It is now evident as sills (magma that flows into a fracture) in the region's limestone layers.

 Around 300 million years ago, the Ancestral Rocky Mountains formed during a period of uplift.
 Consisting of mostly metamorphic rock, the mountains eroded back to sediment in the coming Paleozoic and Mesozoic eras.
 The Larimide Orogeny (a period of mountain building) caused most of the current Rocky Mountains to be built between 55 and 80 million years ago, with events continuing until about 2.6 million years ago.
-It resulted in the Lewis Thrust Fault - a notable geological feature Glacier National Park is famous for.
-The fault is visible in many of the parks mountains and is a phenomenal example of a Thrust Fault, or Overthrust - when a layer of older rock is thrust over a layer of younger rock.
-The park's rock layers are also notable for their distinct red and green layers that can be seen together.
-The two main factors behind this process are iron and oxygen.
-When rocks with a high iron content are formed while exposed to oxygen, they turn red and orange; when no oxygen is present - they stay green.
+It resulted in the Lewis Thrust Fault - a notable geological feature that Glacier National Park is famous for.
+The fault is visible in many of the park's mountains and is a phenomenal example of a Thrust Fault, or Overthrust - when a layer of older rock is thrust over a layer of younger rock.
+The park's rock layers are also notable for their distinct red and green layers that can be seen banded together.
+The two main factors behind this process are iron and oxygenl when rocks with a high iron content are formed while exposed to oxygen, they turn red and orange and when no oxygen is present, they stay green.

 The Rockies, and much of the United States, was subject to multiple Ice Ages, or periods of glaciation, from around 2 million to about 11,000 year ago.
 The glaciers played a huge part in creating the mountains, valleys, and moraines present today.
-Glacial carving also formed the cirques where now many of the park's lakes are located.
-Lake McDonald Valley’s particular shape is also a result of this process.
+Glacial carving also formed the cirques that host many of the park's lakes.
+Lake McDonald Valley’s unique shape is an example of this process.

-When it comes to human history, the first people to inhabit the area were Indigenous Tribes around 10,000 years ago.
+When it comes to human history, the first people to inhabit the area were Indigenous Tribes who have lived in this around since around 10,000 years ago.
 During this time, the Blackfeet Tribe gained control of the plains on the east side of the mountains, including its extensive prairies and vast bison population.
-Once from the Plains surrounding the Great Lakes, the Blackfeet were pushed further west by European-American's western advancement.
-Generally nomadic, they used dogs to pull their travois (sleds) with their things from place to place until they were introduced to horses.
+The Blackfeet were pushed further west by European-American's western advancement.
+Generally nomadic, they used dogs to pull their travois (sleds) from place to place until horses were introduced.

 Europeans started to explore the area in the early 1700’s looking for beavers to trap, then minerals and land to settle.
 The Lewis and Clark expedition were among the first to visit the area.
-The new European settlers were originally welcomed by tribes in the area, but the sentiment quickly changed as smallpox began ravaging their communities.
-The disease, alongside tremendous resource depletion and increasing violence forced the tribes to sign treaties and move onto reservations.
-Today, the Blackfeet Nation Reservation and the Flathead Reservation are respectively located to the east and southwest of Glacier National Park.
+The new European settlers were originally welcomed by tribes in the area, but the sentiment quickly changed as smallpox began ravaging the Indigenous communities.
+The disease, alongside tremendous resource depletion and increasing violence, forced the tribes to sign treaties and relocate onto reservations.
+Today, the Blackfeet Nation Reservation and the Flathead Reservation are respectively located to the east and southwest of Glacier National Park, and the robust culture and community of these tribes persevere.

-Probably one of the most important roles in the park’s history was played by George Bird Grinnell, a well-respected explorer.
+Probably one of the most important individuals who played a role in shaping the park’s history was George Bird Grinnell, a well-respected explorer.
 In 1885, he was deeply impressed by the area’s landscapes and was determined to establish a national park.
 It was he who referred to the region as the ‘Crown of the Continent’.

 Another factor leading to the area’s current status was the construction of the Great Northern Railway in 1891.
-In order to attract more passengers, the beauty of the region was advertised to the public.
-In 1897, the US Congress designated the area a forest preserve and later, in 1910, a national park.
+In order to attract more passengers, the beauty of the region was advertised to the public as a vacation destination.
+In 1897, the US Congress designated the area as a forest preserve and later, in 1910, a national park.

-The Great Northern Railway made “America’s Switzerland” out of the park by building Swiss-style hotels and chalets.
-As automobiles became more widespread, work on Going-to-the-Sun Road began with it opening in 1932.
-Traversing the park from the park's West Glacier entrance to the eastern St. Mary entrance, the road drives through an absolutely astounding landscape of deep valleys and massive mountains.
+The Great Northern Railway sold Glacier as “America’s Switzerland” by building Swiss-style hotels and chalets.
+As automobiles became more widespread, work on Going-to-the-Sun Road began.
+After 11 years, the road opened to the public in 1932.
+Traversing through the heart of the park from the West Glacier entrance to the eastern St. Mary entrance, the road drives through an absolutely astounding landscape of deep valleys and massive mountains.
 The road has earned quite a few honors for its construction and scenic nature.
 It is designated as a National Historic Landmark and, for all the trivia buffs out there, it appeared at the beginning of the movie The Shining.

 Wilderness Camping Permits